EtherealEmil/UsualScrap/README.md

 <summary>Issues</summary>

 - Last I checked, in the vanilla game the player health UI doesn't change back to white when healing because there aren't any ways to heal back to full health outside of respawning, The only thing I will do is recommend you use a mod that displays your health as a number so you can easily tell you're health is actually increasing.

+- Toolbox doesn't work when crouching, I have no idea why but i'll try to fix it.

 </details>